agbofred/agbofred.github.io/Spring_2024/Lecture/slides/Ch7_3_fj.md

 ## Announcements
-- Problem Set 5 released!
+- Project 2: __Breakout__ is due ***next week Tuesday at 10pm!***
-	- Not due until _next_ week Tuesday at 12 noon
+- Midterm grading posted
-- Feedback from Problem 1 out?
-Hopefully, grade reports to be updated soon.
+	- any concern?
+Reach out to me.
-- Take not of the last day to withdraw
+	- My version of the solution will be shared when all folks takes the exam Grading for Problem Set 4 will be returned next week!
-- Polling continues today!
-Use this link [https://www.polleverywhere.com/agbofred203](https://www.polleverywhere.com/agbofred203)
+- Polling continues on this link [https://www.polleverywhere.com/agbofred203](https://www.polleverywhere.com/agbofred203)